VXVX Docs

 Quick Start

-Run vx-core as a server on Linux
+Run vx-core in server mode on Linux

 Prerequisites